 - PPD (Permanent Partial Disability) benefits based on your disability rating from an authorized doctor complying with the AMA (American Medical Association) guidelines.

 Call Our Fort Myers Workers’ Compensation Lawyer Today for Dependable Legal Counsel

-As an individual working in Florida, the law stipulates that you could qualify to pursue compensable work injuries.
+As an individual working in Florida, the law stipulates that you could qualify to pursue benefits for compensable work injuries.
 It would be best if you considered working closely with a reputable and experienced Fort Myers workers’ compensation lawyer when fighting for your rights and interests.

 We are a firm made up of a team of expert Fort Myers workers’ compensation lawyers with a combined 45-year experience in handling workers’ compensation cases in Florida.
-Thus, we are confident that we are your best bet if you want reliable legal counsel and representation that committees to helping you win the case and recovering all the benefits owed.
+Thus, we are confident that we are your best bet if you want reliable legal counsel and representation that commits to helping you win the case and recovering all the benefits owed.